 Essential club info at a glance

-Club cards provide essential information at a glance, answering your key questions without visiting each club page individually.
+Club cards provide basic info at a glance, answering your key questions without visiting each club page individually.

 An info page for clubs